ssantichaivekin/prolog-grader/Readme.md

 There are some examples from last year.
 See testsets folder.

 ## Remarks
-1. It is often easier to read if you send the output of this script to text file.
+1. It is often easier to read if you redirect the output of this script to text file.
 2. There are some problems that you should be quite careful using the autograder.
    The man-hare-fox problem in CS81 FA18, for example, has many valid answers.
    The students are only asked to write a code that succesfully finds one of them.